- Years2 Years

 The aim of the programme is to provide students with a broad understanding of the subject Environmental Toxicology and research within this field, and a good understanding of current issues in the discipline and its role in society.
 This Master's degree will make the student qualified to go into a wide range of positions where knowledge of pollutants and environmental toxicology is relevant.

-You can find more information about BIO's research in environmental toxicology and possible thesis projects on the website of the research group in Environmental Toxicology: http://www.uib.no/fg/toks
+You can find more information about the Department of Biological Science's research in environmental toxicology on the website of the research group Environmental Toxicology.

 What you Learn